tedklin/dynamical/docs/design.md

 ## High-level TODOs
 - TEMPLATES ARE EVERYWHERE
-    - TODO: how to make this cleaner???????
+    - TODO: how to make this cleaner???
 - The current implementation of most of the functions returns by value.
 This could be an expensive copy operation if the data structure is large.
     - An alternative is returning by reference, but undefined behavior would result if object to be returned is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their object first, then pass it by reference as an argument to the function.
     - Another alternative is returning a smart pointer (like a unique_ptr factory), but this would also require the user to do more work (and have an understanding of smart pointers).
     - TODO: read up on return value optimization to see if this is really a problem at all.
-        - i think i understand copy elision to eliminate the copy action into the temporary, but it seems like there's still a copy-assign happening at the call site. when a function returns a local object by value, is there a way to just directly use move semantics? or does the compiler do that implicitly?
+        - i think i understand copy elision eliminating the copy action into the temporary, but it seems like there's still a copy-assign happening at the call site. when a function returns a local object by value, is there a way to just directly use move semantics? or does the compiler do that implicitly?
     - TODO: explore more alternate possibilities to avoid expensive copy operation while maintaining ease of use.
 - Some of the decisions I'm making are taking into heavy consideration possible usage with my school's (very) introductory systems class ([EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/)).
 This might result in some features that don't make sense for real world systems.
     - TODO: decide if satisfying 16B constraints is really worth it.